We made it!

 The integrated Graduate School Solvation Science hosts an annual Summer School at the Ruhr University Bochum.
 The school always takes place during Whitsuntide and is an integral part of the GSS students' training during their doctoral studies.

-The eighth Summer School Solvation Science will take place from Tuesday 7th to Friday 10th of June 2022 in Bochum.
+The 11th Summer School Solvation Science takes place from Tuesday 10th to Friday 13th of June 2025 in Bochum.

 Find out more